Educating the ‘Whole Child’ Is Complex. Will Schools Get It Right?

 However, this month, the Collaborative for Academic, Social, and Emotional Learning released a new report based on work by scholars, test developers, and educators that describes the “evolving field” of SEL assessments and how to improve them.
 A top finding is that “social and emotional competencies can not only be taught—they can also be measured.”

-At the EWA event, Cox of Capital City Public Charter School urged journalists, as they cover educating for SEL and character the whole child, to remember a powerful source of insights.
+At the EWA event, Cox of Capital City Public Charter School urged journalists, as they cover educating for SEL and character, to remember a powerful source of insights.

 “Talk to students.
 Come into our schools and sit with our kids,” she said.
 “A lot of the stories live within our students, and sometimes they’re not the ones being asked.
 So, ask them about character.
 Ask them some questions.
 They may not have all the bells and whistles and terms … but listen to them tell stories and give examples.”